 The remains of the Stutthof Concentration Camp were turned into a museum in 1962.
 In the museum, you’ll see the remains of the Nazi concentration camp, including the main gate, the barracks, the headquarter and the gas chamber.
 Stutthof is much smaller than Auschwitz-Birkenau near Cracow but still well reflects the sad and tough part of history.

 Please remember to respect the place during your visit.

 Stutthof Concentration Camp Museum opening hours:

 |1st of May-30th of September||8.00 – 18.00|

 Last admission 30 minutes before closing time.

-Entrance to Stutthof Museum is free.
-There is a cinema room where every 30 minutes a short movie is presented.
+Entrance to the Camp Museum is free.
+There is a cinema room where every 30 minutes a short film is presented.
 The entrance fee to the cinema room is 3 PLN.

 If you plan to visit Stutthof in October-April, make sure to wear warm clothes because it’s mainly an open-air museum.
 You should reserve about two hours to see the whole museum.

 If you have more time, consider visiting other places near Gdansk like: